hungtran0203/lazypose/README.md

 ```

 ### ...full control of props mapping flow
-Lazypose maintain the order of enhancers pushed to lazypose to run the props mapping flow with the same order.
+Lazypose maintains the order of enhancers pushed to lazypose to run the props mapping flow with the same order.
 Also enhancers are kept in 3 difference queues: `init`, `defer` and `default` queue.
 Where `init` queue is run first then `default` queue and `defer` queue is last.
 By utilizing different queues properly, we can control to init nessesary props or clean up props easily